KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

     Also make an additional call down the chain to create a bind descriptor set command to bind our descriptor set at the desired index.
     This has the effect of binding the device memory block belonging to this draw so that the GPU instrumentation writes into this buffer for when the draw is executed.
-    The end result is that each draw call has its own device memory block containing GPU instrumentation error records, if any occurred while executing that draw.
+    The end result is that each draw call has its own buffer containing GPU instrumentation error records, if any occurred while executing that draw.
 * Determine the descriptor set binding index that is eventually used to bind the descriptor set just allocated and updated.
     Usually, it is `VkPhysicalDeviceLimits::maxBoundDescriptorSets` minus one.